bryanesmith/ScalaSpark/README.md

 ## Setup

+Section 1 of my linked notes distill instructor's instructions on setup.

-I'm using Intellij; however, I exclude project files.
+Note that while I'm using Intellij, I exclude project files from this repo.
+You are responsible for choosing and setting up your IDE.

 Make sure you set `src/resources` as your resources root.